FWDekker/mommy/README.md

 surely we'll be able to figure something out together~

 * add relevant documentation and tests~
+* add relevant emojis in your commit messages~
 * ensure that the tests pass (on your machine, at least)~
 * describe your changes in `CHANGELOG.md`~
 * your pull request should go into `dev`, not into `main`~